top of page

 Questions:

-How might these studies teach us more about the liminal space between being human capital and an autonomous liberated being forged by indeterminacy?
+How might these studies teach us more about the liminal space between being human capital and an autonomous, liberated being forged by indeterminacy?
 Is there potential for intimate communion of the geological and historical past?
 How do specters take shape when the ocean floor is opened?
 How do geologic and human time stretch and fold on each other?
 What is the scale of sound in the deep sea?
 How is infrastructural animism useful while imagining more liveable futures?
 What of syncopations in new world-building?
+What are we listening for?

 The Short Animation